openstack-archive/fuel-plugin-purestorage-cinder/specs/purestorage-plugin-specs.rst

 The deployer should configure the IP addresses on the Pure Storage array before they deploy the Fuel Plugin to the controllers.
-The fibre channel Zone Manager must be configured should FC be the chosen block storage protocol.

 Developer impact
 ----------------